dry-com/kozel/blocks/transfer_block.md

 ## 📋 Overview

-The block has three types:
+The block has two types:

 - **Single Transfer**: This type of block makes a transfer to one wallet from the input field.
 - **Multiple Transfer**: This type of block makes a transfer to the selected wallets from the list. (uses the list of your connected wallets in Kozel).